UK’s CDC Group in all likelihood to invest over Rs100 crore in Veritas Finance

 It invested $16 million in Chennai-based microfinance employer Equitas Holdings in 2013.

-Varanasi-primarily based Utkarsh Micro Finance raised $21 million (Rs135 crore) in a Series D round of investment led by using CDC and local impact funding company Lok Capital in 2014.
+Varanasi-primarily based Utkarsh Micro Finance raised $21 million (Rs135 crore) in a Series D round of investment in 2014, led by CDC and local impact funding company Lok Capital.

-In 2016, it participated in Ujjivan Financial Services’ Rs600 crore fund-raising in conjunction with different investors, including CX Partners Fund I Ltd, NewQuest Asia Investments II Bajaj Holdings, and Investment Ltd.
+In 2016, it participated in Ujjivan Financial Services’ Rs600 crore fund-raising with different investors, including CX Partners Fund I Ltd, NewQuest Asia Investments II Bajaj Holdings, and Investment Ltd.

-Equitas, Ujjivan, and Utkarsh in September 2015 acquired the Reserve Bank of India’s in-principle approval to transform into small finance banks.
+Equitas, Ujjivan, and Utkarsh acquired the Reserve Bank of India’s in-principle approval to transform into small finance banks in September 2015.

 John R. Wright